Levi Strauss & Co. (NYSE:LEVI) Releases FY 2022 Earnings Guidance

 Levi Strauss & Co.
-(NYSE:LEVI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+(NYSE:LEVI – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $1.500-$1.560 for the period, compared to the Thomson Reuters consensus estimate of $1.550.
 The company issued revenue guidance of $6.40 billion-$6.50 billion, compared to the consensus revenue estimate of $6.45 billion.

+Several equities analysts recently weighed in on LEVI shares.
+TheStreet cut shares of Levi Strauss & Co. from a b- rating to a c+ rating in a research note on Thursday, March 10th.
+UBS Group decreased their target price on shares of Levi Strauss & Co. from $37.00 to $34.00 and set a buy rating for the company in a research note on Thursday, April 7th.
+JPMorgan Chase & Co. decreased their target price on shares of Levi Strauss & Co. from $32.00 to $27.00 in a research note on Monday, April 11th.
+Bank of America raised their target price on shares of Levi Strauss & Co. from $30.00 to $32.00 and gave the company a buy rating in a research note on Thursday, January 27th.
+Finally, Telsey Advisory Group decreased their target price on shares of Levi Strauss & Co. from $34.00 to $30.00 and set an outperform rating for the company in a research note on Thursday, January 27th.
+One analyst has rated the stock with a sell rating and twelve have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of Buy and a consensus price target of $31.08.

-A number of large investors have recently bought and sold shares of LEVI.
-NEXT Financial Group Inc grew its stake in Levi Strauss & Co. by 88.9% in the fourth quarter.
-NEXT Financial Group Inc now owns 5,869 shares of the blue-jean maker’s stock worth $147,000 after purchasing an additional 2,762 shares in the last quarter.
-Bank Julius Baer & Co.
-Ltd Zurich bought a new position in Levi Strauss & Co. in the fourth quarter worth about $153,000.
-Barclays PLC lifted its holdings in Levi Strauss & Co. by 11.8% in the fourth quarter.
-Barclays PLC now owns 11,370 shares of the blue-jean maker’s stock worth $285,000 after acquiring an additional 1,200 shares during the last quarter.
-Invesco Ltd. bought a new position in Levi Strauss & Co. in the second quarter worth about $287,000.
-Finally, LPL Financial LLC lifted its holdings in Levi Strauss & Co. by 40.4% in the third quarter.
-LPL Financial LLC now owns 12,941 shares of the blue-jean maker’s stock worth $317,000 after acquiring an additional 3,722 shares during the last quarter.
-Institutional investors and hedge funds own 69.45% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Sei Investments Co. grew its holdings in shares of Levi Strauss & Co. by 164.2% during the fourth quarter.
+Sei Investments Co. now owns 112,605 shares of the blue-jean maker’s stock worth $2,819,000 after purchasing an additional 69,989 shares during the last quarter.
+California State Teachers Retirement System grew its holdings in shares of Levi Strauss & Co. by 10.9% during the fourth quarter.
+California State Teachers Retirement System now owns 89,299 shares of the blue-jean maker’s stock worth $2,235,000 after purchasing an additional 8,751 shares during the last quarter.
+Marshall Wace LLP grew its holdings in shares of Levi Strauss & Co. by 127.1% during the fourth quarter.
+Marshall Wace LLP now owns 80,412 shares of the blue-jean maker’s stock worth $2,013,000 after purchasing an additional 45,000 shares during the last quarter.
+LPL Financial LLC grew its holdings in shares of Levi Strauss & Co. by 85.9% during the fourth quarter.
+LPL Financial LLC now owns 24,062 shares of the blue-jean maker’s stock worth $602,000 after purchasing an additional 11,121 shares during the last quarter.
+Finally, Legal & General Group Plc grew its holdings in shares of Levi Strauss & Co. by 8.8% during the fourth quarter.
+Legal & General Group Plc now owns 21,029 shares of the blue-jean maker’s stock worth $527,000 after purchasing an additional 1,705 shares during the last quarter.
+69.45% of the stock is owned by hedge funds and other institutional investors.

 About Levi Strauss & Co.
 (Get Rating)